What is life insurance?

 - If your circumstances change, then you may be able to make changes to your level term policy

-- If you or your family need to claim, you’ll speak to a Samaritans-trained claims officer at Legal & General’s UK call centre and be assigned a designated member of the team if you need to make a claim
+- If you or your family need to claim, you’ll speak to a Samaritans-trained claims officer at Legal & General’s UK call centre and be assigned a designated member of the team.

 - If you’re not instantly accepted, you'll be given 90 days' accidental death benefit while your application is assessed (terms and conditions apply)